CatenaLogic/AzureStorageSync/README.md

 	AzureStorageSync.exe C:\TestDirectory /testcontainer/testdirectory -c DefaultEndpointsProtocol=https;AccountName=youraccountname;AccountKey=youraccountkey

-The Azure container will automatically be determined from the remote directory:

-The string '/testcontainer/testdirectory/subdirectory' will result in the following information:
+The Azure container will automatically be determined from the remote directory.
+The string */testcontainer/testdirectory/subdirectory* will result in the following information:

-* Container name: 'testcontainer'
+* Container name: *testcontainer*
-* Root directory 'testdirectory/subdirectory'
+* Root directory *testdirectory/subdirectory*